tckthecreator/proxima-workspace/README.md

 3. BUILD_MODE_AND_ASSETS.md
 4. ARCHITECTURE.md

-This order mirrors the product’s mental model: **what → how it’s represented → how it’s built → how it runs**.
+This order mirrors the product's mental model: **what → how it's represented → how it's built → how it runs**.

+For implementers, continue with:

+5. SIGNALING_PROTOCOL.md
+6. CLIENT_STATE_MACHINE.md
+7. SECURITY_MODEL.md
+8. DATA_MODELS.md
+9. CONFIGURATION.md
+10. FAILURE_MODES.md

 ---